 I’m not a local and not that original.
 So you may have heard of some of these fun things to do in Edinburgh before.
 But I did do a ton of research and found some things to see in Edinburgh that are at least a tidbit off the well-trodden tourist path through the Royal Mile.

-That and everything on this list is Girl with the Passport approved and super fun, at least to an insanely ridiculous homo sapien like me.
+That and everything on this list is Girl with the Passport approved and super fun, at least to an insanely ridiculous homo sapien like me ( you can also visit all of these attractions before you take on the North Coast 500 by motorhome).

 So without further ado, let’s awkwardly fall into this list of slightly unique Edinburgh attractions.